PACE-challenge/pacechallenge.org/2025/hs.md

 Lines are separated by `\n`.
 Lines starting with a `c` are considered to be a comment and hence ignored.
 The first (non-comment) line starts with a `p` followed by a problem descriptor, which is `hs` for the Hitting Set problem, followed by the number of vertices `n` and number of sets `m`.
 The vertices are numbered from `1` to `n`.
 Every other line contains a list of numbers representing a set.
+We expect every set to be *non-empty*.
+This implies that every empty line is expected to be ignored (it does *not* represent the empty set).
-The total file consists of $m+1$ non-empty non-comment lines.
+Hence, the total file consists of $m+1$ non-empty non-comment lines.
 The example set system above can be described by the following file.
 ```
     c I am a comment